mchenryspagg/Frontend-Mentor-3-column-preview-card-component/README.md

 ## Acknowledgments

-Special acknowledge to Zuri and Ingressive for Good which was the bootcamp that initially gave me this task to work on thereby helping me to test my skills by building webpages.
+Special acknowledgement to Zuri and Ingressive for Good(14G) which was the bootcamp that initially gave me this task to work on thereby helping me to test my skills by building webpages.
+Also special thanks to AltschoolAfrica - the bootcamp that introduced me into the world of computer science, programming and web development.
+And lastly special thanks to DevCareer Africa which gave me the opportunity to use the progate platform to build the essential fundamentals that has brought me this far and going.